wisemen-digital/nestjs-onboarding-codelab/index.md

 5. **Tests**: Write comprehensive tests to ensure the reliability and correctness of your code.

-6. **Service and Repository**: Develop the service layer to handle business logic and the repository layer to interact with the database.
+6. **Use case and Repository**: Develop the service layer to handle business logic and the repository layer to interact with the database.

 7. **Documentation**: Document your API endpoints to make it easy for others to use your backend.